 Why Cost-Benefit Analysis Isn’t Always Perfect

 Cost-benefit analysis has limitations and drawbacks.
 It relies on forecasts and may be inaccurate for smaller projects.
-In situations involving intangible costs or benefits, like those affecting human experience, environmental quality, or social well-being, it may struggle to provide a complete assessment.
+It may struggle to provide a complete assessment in situations involving intangible costs or benefits, like those affecting human experience, environmental quality, or social well-being.

 Templates to Help You Ace Cost-Benefit Analysis